-College Bound will combine with other state financial aid to cover the average tuition (at comparable public colleges), some fees, and a small book allowance.
+College Bound fills the gap for tuition (at public institution rates) and fees not met by State Need Grant or other state aid and a small allowance for books.
 College Bound is not a 'full-ride' scholarship.
-The maximum award is based on average tuition and service & activity fees for 15 credits at a public institution, plus the book allowance.
+The maximum award is based on tuition and service & activity fees for 15 credits at a public institution, plus the book allowance.